wemmm/My-CV/README.md

 ## Experience

+**Junior Developer** (August 2017 to present) *Assistant systems engineer*
+I work as part of a close-knit, diverse and agile team to create innovative apps and prototypes for a variety of clients.
+We're language agnostic and work in a broad variety of frameworks!

 **Artist/Designer** (2012 to 2017)
 *Freelance artist/designer*
 I created print and web graphics for a variety of clients, and also my own intaglio print work.